petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/extending-system-objects.md

 ## Adding Validations

 You can add Groovy and Expression Builder validations to system Objects.
-When triggered, these validations check for valid field entries and display custom error messages for invalid entries.
+When triggered, these validations check for valid field entries and show custom error messages for invalid entries.
 Currently, Objects only supports validations for a system Object's default fields and does not support validations for its custom Expando fields.
 See [Adding Custom Validations](./adding-custom-validations.md) for more information.

 <!--TASK: Uncomment once supported.
 ## Additional Configuration Options